mooreryan/color_tree/README.md

 Color branches and edit stuff.
 Outputs a nexus file for use in FigTree.

-Occasionally FigTree will color things when you haven't specifically asked it to do so.
-This is likely due to you having colored branches or taxa names with similar rules in the same session.
-Regardless, restart FigTree and try again.

 ## Set up ##

 Clone the repo to your favorite local folder.